ONE ON ONE WITH GINA

 Until that point, I went along a fairly linear path: from my small town of Wilmington, Delaware, to conservatory in New York City, to being in the YAP (young artist) circuit, to finally breaking through to life as a managed, professional opera singer.

-I spent most of those early years trucking forward, not fully understanding the mechanisms of my own instrument, singing unsustainably, taking too many opinions too seriously, and putting anyone who had more credits than myself on a pedestal (struggling with imposter syndrome).
+I spent most of those early years trucking forward, not fully understanding the mechanisms of my own instrument, singing unsustainably, taking too many opinions too seriously, and putting anyone who had more credits than myself on a pedestal.

 The glamour and the prestige that are often associated with the career are only two colors in a vast kaleidoscope.

-Along with her first-hand experience in rebuilding and understanding her own voice and mechanism, Gina has extensive experience teaching students of all levels and ages.
-In her hometown, she is a traveling faculty member with the Music School of Delaware and she has held reoccurring classes of up to 45 students at the only arts-concentrated public school in the State of Delaware.
+Along with her first-hand experience in rebuilding and understanding her own voice and mechanism, Gina has extensive experience teaching and mentoring students of all levels and ages.

 - No two paths in music are the same.